tonytw1/nominatim-ac/README.md

 The Nominatim place name and OSM id is made available in the JSON returned to clients.
 The calling application can now persist the OSM id of the selected result for future reference.

-### Method

-Pages through the entire `placex` table and indexes the output of the `get_address_by_language` function by osm id.

-This is a very naive approach which has some pros and cons.

 #### Does well